What we accept at our recycling centres

 |Batteries - automotive and household|

-We provide Beverage carton (juice and food cartons) recycling banks at all our Household Waste Recycling Centres except Waterswallows, Buxton.
+We provide food and drink carton recycling banks at all our Household Waste Recycling Centres except Waterswallows at Buxton.

 Don't forget that furniture may be suitable for reuse, see furniture reuse projects for details of organisations near you.